How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Discussion

-To understand the implications for the GFSs, a detailed reconsideration of the above apparently trivial concepts and statements in terms of stochastic thermodynamics is required.
-From an ensemble view, a system in equilibrium exhibits equal probability of all its microstates $\sigma$.
-If these microstates translate into macroscopic variables, i.e. in our case energies of the two subsystems in weak contact, $\sigma\to (E^{(I)},E^{(II)})$, this implies that the probability to find the state $(E^{(I)},E^{(II)}) $ is proportional to the number of microstates fulfilling the energetic constraint, i.e. $\sim |\bSigma_{(E^{(I)},E^{(II)})}|=e^{S (E^{(I)},E^{(II)})} $.
-The weak contact assures, that the microstate of the combined system is defined by microstates of the individual subsystems $\sigma=(\sigma^{(I)},\sigma^{(II)}) $, referring to its respective energies.
-The probability of the state $(E^{(I)},\; E^{(II)})$ is then proportional to the product of its number of microstates at respective energies, i.e. the exponential of the sum of the corresponding Boltzmann entropies, $\sim \exp(S^{(I)}(E^{(I)})+S^{\scriptscriptstyle{(II)}}(E^{(II)})) $.
-For most systems with many degrees of freedom this product, under the constraint of energy conservation, peaks narrowly around a most probable state $(E^{(I)},\; E^{(II)})_{max} $, i.e. the combined system is almost only in this state.
+The weak contact assures, that the probability of the state $(E^{(I)},\; E^{(II)})$ is then proportional to the product of its number of microstates at respective energies of the subsystems, i.e. $\sim \exp(S^{(I)}(E^{(I)})+S^{\scriptscriptstyle{(II)}}(E^{(II)})) $.
+For most systems with many degrees of freedom this product, under the constraint of energy conservation, peaks narrowly around a most probable state $(E^{(I)},\; E^{(II)})_{max} $, i.e. the combined system stays almost only in this state.
 Of course there are fluctuations around this most probable state, however, the strong drift force (Eq.~(\ref{driftforce4})) arising from the steep gradient of entropy near its peak, keeps this fluctuations small.
 Detailed balance then makes any net energy exchange vanish.
 As the entropy of the combined system almost stays solely at its local maximum with equal temperatures of subsystems, this equivalence will be retained after separation.
 If one of these systems, now labeled subsystem 1, serves as thermometer, our notion is, that it has measured temperature of subsystem 2.
 Now, if the thermometer is brought in contact with a 3rd subsystem, which is assumed to have the same temperature as the thermometer, this combined state is already in the most probable state of the new composite system.
 Being in its most probable state at the beginning of contact, this composite system will in fact also relax to equilibrium.
 However, almost all of the equilibrium micro states are also elements of the most probable macro state, i.e. the effect of relaxation is negligible and the composite system appears static from beginning of contact.
 One states, that subsystem 2 were, and subsystem 3 is in equilibrium with the thermometer, the state of which, remained (almost) constant throughout the process.
 As subsystem 2 and 3 have the same temperature, their combined state after brought in contact will be the most probable one.
 Again relaxation to equilibrium implies only negligible probability of states beside the most probable one, i.e. system 2 and 3 appear from beginning of contact constant in time, leading to the statement, that they are in equilibrium, and the zeroth law holds.

 The concept of the above process is mainly based on two assumptions, normally taken for granted.
 Two subsystems being in weak contact and thermal equilibrium almost solely stay in the most probable state of the combined system, i.e the term`` equilibrium'' and ``most probable state" are used synonymously.
 And, the second assumption, this most probable state is a local maximum of entropy (or probability) related to energy exchange between subsystem.
 The first assumption assures, that after separation of the two subsystems, their respective energies are those, they have in the most probable state.
 The second assumptions guarantees that the subsystems exhibit equal temperatures in the most probable state which they retain after separation.